attahiruj/attahiruj/README.md

 # Hi 👋, I'm Attahiru Jibril

 I am an aspiring robotics engineer with a deep passion for embedded systems, machine learning, and problem-solving.
 With hands-on experience across robotics, PCB design, and 3D printing, I thrive on creating innovative solutions that bridge hardware and software.
-My academic background includes a BEng in Telecommunications Engineering and an MSc in Electrical and Computer Engineering, focusing on robotics and embedded software.
+My academic background includes a BEng in Telecommunications Engineering and an MSc in Electrical and Computer Engineering, focusing on robotics, embedded software, and Machine Learning.

 ---